wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/upgrading-template.rst

 ``diff`` can be viewed from the project's ``README.md``.
 See `an example <https://github.com/wemake-services/wemake-django-template/compare/91188fc4b89bd4989a0ead3d156a4619644965b0...master>`_.

-When upgrade is applied just change the commit hash in your template to the most recent one.
+When the upgrade is applied just change the commit hash in your template to the most recent one.